 However, there is a glimmer of hope coming in the form of the rising value of digital assets.
 Bitcoin, the largest cryptocurrency by market capitalization, has achieved new scales of growth in 2021, with the month of March witnessing Bitcoin breaking through $61k – which is its all-time high value since inception.
 Subsequently, price correction took place, and the coin is hovering around $56k as of the press time.

 According to cryptocurrency experts, the value of Bitcoin could reach the level of $100k by the end of this year.
+Click here to know more about Bitcoin projection from crypto experts.
 Although the digital coin has to break through the resistance level to achieve such a rare feat, given the conditions of economic uncertainty, debasement of fiat currencies, and fear of inflation, this can help Bitcoin keep on with its ascent.
 With many large corporate houses such as Tesla, Microsoft, and AT&T, pledging support for the coin is also likely to help Bitcoin prices in the coming months.

 In the latest wave of support, Goldman Sachs has now come up with a trading option for investors in which non-deliverable forwards can be used for the trading process.
 This derivative is specifically tied to the price of Bitcoin.
 To protect itself from the digital asset’s volatility, Goldman Sachs will transact Bitcoin futures on CME Group Inc. These transactions will be done in blocks, and this facility was introduced by the bank to investors in April last month.